A war of traditional art vs digital art has been long waging since digital art has come into existence?

 3. Lifeless Artwork

 Any piece of digital art you create is going to stay on the screen (unless you print it).
-So technically, your every art piece will be virtual in nature and may look boring to many people’s eyes.
+So technically, every art piece you create will be virtual and may look boring to many people’s eyes.

 4. No Original Print